 Credible leaders are simply...incredible!

 Two, Bruce and Don, are true leaders who lead!
+Their influence made me a better person, both personally and professionally.

 Dictionary.com defines credibility as "having the quality of being believable or worthy of trust."
-Synonyms include: trustworthiness, dependability and integrity.
+Synonyms include trustworthiness, dependability and integrity.

 There can be no doubt that leaders make an indelible imprint in the lives of those they lead, either positive or negative.